 Risks and Side Effects

 Both coriander and cilantro are considered safe.
-However, individuals that are allergic to fennel, dill, aniseed, caraway or other similar herbs may experience mild allergic reactions.
+However, individuals who are allergic to fennel, dill, anise seed, caraway or other similar herbs may experience mild allergic reactions.

 - An herb that is favored for its versatility, refreshing flavor and citrusy aroma, cilantro benefits are vast.